Stephen Sáenz

-Stephen Christopher Saenz Villarreal (born 23 August 1990 in McAllen, Texas, United States) is a Mexican athlete.
+Stephen Christopher Saenz Villarreal (born 23 August 1990) is a Mexican athlete.
 Although born in the United States, he represents the Athletics Association of the State of Sonora (Asociación de Atletismo del Estado de Sonora).
-He has competed for Mexico in shot put at the 2012 Summer Olympics.
+He competed for Mexico in shot put at the 2012 Summer Olympics.
 He was also an assistant track coach at Skyline High School in Ann Arbor, Michigan.